OCA/e-commerce/website_sale_product_attribute_filter_order/readme/CONFIGURE.rst

 #.
-Go to website (frontend)
+Go to the eCommerce (/shop)
 #.
 Drop down the 'Customize' menu
 #.
-Enable 'Product Attribute's Filters Marked First' option
+Enable the 'Product Attribute's Filters Marked First' option